Technical description of main components

 In the context of this model, the soil is considered to be homogeneous with uniform and temporally constant physical properties.
 However, an extension to include several earth layers in y-direction would be possible in a simple way by assigning appropriate parameters to the computational nodes.
 Also, different soil properties like heat conductivity and heat capacity of frozen and unfrozen soil are included.
 The basis of the temperature calculation is the energy balance in each control volume for each time step:

-where is the heat energy supplied or released between two time steps, is the control volume, is the density of the soil, is the specific heat capacity of the soil , is the temperature of the respective node, and is an index for the time step.
 It is assumed that the heat transport between the volume elements in the soil is based exclusively on heat conduction.
 The heat fluxes to are supplied to or extracted from the adjacent volume elements around the node (i,j) and are calculated with the following equations based on the Fourier's Law of heat conduction:

 Heat Carrier Fluid

 The description of the heat carrier fluid is very similar to the explanations in the chapter "Geothermal probes", which is why it is not explained here in detail.
-Additionally to the method for the calculation of the laminar Nußelt number for the determination of the convective heat transfer coefficient on the inside of the pipe introduced by Ramming and explained above, a method by Stephan33 34 is implemented and can be chosen in the user input file:
+Additionally to the method for the calculation of the laminar Nußelt number for the determination of the convective heat transfer coefficient on the inside of the pipe introduced by Ramming and explained above, a method by Stephan32 33 is implemented and can be chosen in the user input file:

 Instead of the thermal borehole resistance from the probe model, a length-related thermal pipe resistance is introduced for the geothermal collector model.
-First, the following equation in accordance to (Hirsch, Hüsing & Rockendorf 2017)32 is used to calculate the heat transfer coefficient between the heat carrier fluid and the surrounding soil.
+First, the following equation in accordance to (Hirsch, Hüsing & Rockendorf 2017)34 is used to calculate the heat transfer coefficient between the heat carrier fluid and the surrounding soil.

 where is the heat transfer coefficient, is the convective heat transfer coefficient on the inside of the pipe, is the thermal conductivity of the pipe, is the inside diameter, and is the outside diameter of the pipe.
 Multiplying by the outer cylinder area of the pipe and then dividing by the pipe length produces a length-specific value.
 The reciprocal of this length-specific heat transfer coefficient results in the length-specific thermal pipe resistance, which is used in this ReSiE model.